chadhietala/rfcs-1/text/0000-router-helpers.md

 - _String_: a root-relative URL as a string (which will include the application's `rootUrl`)

 ### Route State Helpers

+The following helpers are all _context dependent_, not global.
+For instance you might have two copies of `(is-active "posts")` in your app simultaneously where one is `true` and one is `false`, because you're in the middle of an animated transition, or because you're pre-rendering a route that hasn't been entered yet.

 ### `{{is-active}}` Helper